 - Assess the impact of anticipated regulatory changes on Croda’s risk and control framework

-Other members: Roberto Cirillo, Jacqui Ferguson, John Ramsay
+Other members: Roberto Cirillo, Chris Good, Nawal Ouzren, John Ramsay, Julie Kim

 Approves the company’s remuneration policy and framework, and determines the remuneration packages for members of senior management.
 Policies and practices should support company strategy and promote long-term sustainable success, ensuring senior management have appropriate incentives to encourage enhanced performance and are rewarded in a fair and responsible way for their individual contributions.